eclipse-tractusx/managed-identity-wallet/README.md

     * to issue Verifiable Presentations (The BPN of holder will be checked)
     * to store Verifiable Credentials (The BPN of holder will be checked)
     * to trigger Business Partner Data update for its own BPN

+## Generate DID and get its VerKey <a id="generateDIDFromSEED"></a>
+The [Indy CLI](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/design/001-cli/README.html) in Docker using the [docker-file](https://github.com/hyperledger/indy-sdk/blob/main/cli/cli.dockerfile) can be used to generate a new DID from a given seed.
+However, it does not show the complete VerKey, check this [Issue](https://github.com/hyperledger/indy-sdk/issues/2553).
+Therefore, the easiest way to generate a DID is currently to start AcaPy with a given seed.
+  * Navigate to `./dev-assets/generate-did-from-seed`
+  * Generate a random seed that has 32 characters.
+If the use of an offline secure secret/password generator is not possible, then these guidelines must be followed:
+    * No repeat of characters or strings
+    * No patterns or use of dictionary words
+    * The use of uppercase and lowercase letters - as well as numbers and allowed symbols
+    * No personal preferences like names or phone numbers
+  * Set the seed as an enviroment variable e.g. `export SEED=312931k4h15989pqwpou129412i214dk`
+  * Run the script generateDidFromSeed script with `./generateDidFromSeed.sh` which starts the AcaPy container and shows the printout of the DID and VerKey from its logs in the console like the following
+    ```
+    2022-08-12 08:08:13,888 indy.did DEBUG get_my_did_with_meta: <<< res: '{"did":"Hw2eFhr3KcZw5JcRW45KNc","verkey":"AEErMofs7DcJT636pocN2RiEHgTLoF4Mpj6heFXwtb3q","tempVerkey":null,"metadata":null}'
+    ```
+  * If the script did not stop the container, the command `docker-compose down -v` can stop and delete it manually

 ## Tests